jtkovacs/jtkovacs.github.io/refs/notes/performance-management.md

     - **Service performance:** service-call resolution rates, service renewal rates, service level agreements, delivery performance, return rates
     - **Sales operations:** new pipeline accounts, sales meetings secured, conversion of inquiries to leads, average call closure time
     - **Sales plan/forecast:** price-to-purchase accuracy, purchase order-to-fulfillment ratio, quantity earned, forecast-to-plan ratio, total closed contracts

+#### KPI best practices

+Per Sharda et al. (2014, pp. 136-137), "Measures should:

+- focus on key factors
+- mix past, present, and future
+- balance the needs of shareholders, employees, partners, suppliers, and other stakeholders
+- start at the top and flow down to the bottom
+- have targets that are based on research and reality rather than arbitrary

+Or, fundamentally: "Measures need to be derived from the corporate and business unit strategies and from an analysis of the key business processes required to achieve those strategies."

 ## Performance management systems